Agrium (AGU) Q3 2017 Results - Earnings Call Transcript

 Operator

 Okay.
-Your next questions come from the line of Jonas Oxgaard with AllianceBernstein (53:19).
+Your next questions come from the line of Jonas Oxgaard with AllianceBernstein.

 Jonas I. Oxgaard - Sanford C. Bernstein & Co.
 LLC